ganeshkaila/dlpfilter/demo-guide.md

     > The above command will print the text strings inside the files to stackdriver logging while redacting only email address.

-    Now, Open another console session and try to send stream some message to file1.txt file
+    Now, Open another console session and try to stream some message to file1.txt file

         $ echo "My phone number is (223) 456-7890 and my email address is gary@somedomain.com." >> resources/file1.txt